Probate Q&A Series

 • Identify and transfer any assets that never funded into the trust.

-• Use summary administration or full probate under Chapter 28A for assets outside the trust.
+• Use collection by affidavit for qualifying small estates or full probate under Chapter 28A for assets outside the trust.

 • Consult an experienced trust administration attorney for personalized guidance.